seanluce/ANFHealthCheck/README.md

 ANFHealthCheck can remediate some health issues that it finds.

+###ANFVolumeCapacityRemediation
-ANFVolumeCapacityRemediation - This function will reduce the volume quotas if the headroom is above a desired threshold.
+This function will reduce the volume quotas if the headroom is above a desired threshold.
 Headroom is defined as the percent free space in the volume.
 To specify a volume's desired headroom, apply the tag titled 'anfhealthcheck_desired_headroom' and give it an integer value of the headroom percentage desired for that volume.
-For example, if 20% of free space is desired, set the tag to an integer value of 20.
+For example, if 20% free space is desired, set the tag to an integer value of 20.

 To enable volume capacity remediation, set the variable '$enableVolumeCapacityRemediation' to $true.

 To enable volume capacity remediation 'dry run' mode, set the variable $enableVolumeCapacityRemediation' to $true and the variable '$enableVolumeCapacityRemediationDryRun' to $true.
+This will provide a report of the remediation actions required, but will not modify any resources.

+###ANFPoolCapacityRemediation
+This function will redice the capacity pool sizes if the headroom is above a desired threshold.
+Headroom is defined as the percent free space in the capacity pool that is not allocated to volumes.
+To specify a capacity pool's desired headroom, apply the tag titled 'anfhealthcheck_desired_headroom' and give it an integer value of the headroom percentage desired for that capacity pool.
+For example, if 20% free space is desired, set the tag to an integer value of 20.

+To enable pool capacity remediation, set the variable '$enablePoolCapacityRemediation' to $true.

+To enable pool capacity remediation 'dry run' mode, set the variable '$enablePoolCapacityRemediation' to $true and the variable '$enablePoolCapacityRemediationDryRun' to $true.
 This will provide a report of the remediation actions required, but will not modify any resources.

 ## Planned Modules